Principal and Founder

 Stories can be transformative, build empathy, and evoke emotion.
 Heinzen Media uses a story first approach, focusing on personal narratives whenever possible.
 A good story is enduring and will outlast any technology used to deliver it.

 Once the story is determined, our attention is focused on crafting a media design that will most clearly connect with the audience and maintain a sense of beauty and elegance.
 We use technology as a means, not an end, to achieve a unique experience that can be clearly distinguished from something a visitor can do at home.

 Finally, we design robust yet appropriate media delivery systems, always balancing function and sustainability with cost.

 We’re passionate about projects that elevate diverse and marginalized communities – that educate about systemic racism, inequality, and injustice, and honor resilience, language, and cultural uniqueness.
 Recognizing and acknowledging that we, along with much of the media and exhibit field, lack diversity, we are committed to cultivating evermore diverse partners and collaborators.

 The technology we use and the exhibit spaces in which we work traditionally have a significant carbon footprint.
 We practice conservation and sustainability by limiting energy use, water consumption, and waste.
 We specify durable and long-lasting equipment and reuse materials when possible.
-Our physical studio footprint is small and we subscribe to Renewable Connect for clean power.
-We drive electric and minimize air travel.
+Our physical studio footprint is small, we drive electric and minimize air travel.
 We are energized by projects that educate about the environment, climate change, and how we can all live more sustainably.

 We believe that all people deserve access to great stories and experiences.
 Multi-language production, captioning, audio description, inductive hearing loops, and web accessibility standards in software-based interactives are just some of the ways we can help make your project enjoyable to the widest possible audience.